Aditi-Atodaria/Pizza-Bread_recipes/README.md

 7)pepper
 8)oregano
 9)cheese🧀
-10)last but not the least some chilli flakes
+10)last but not the least some chilli flakes🌶

 step1:- So,we would start the recipe by chopping some tomatoes,capsicums and onions.